dexkillerx/kahoot-answers/Readme.md

     npm install
     ```

-## Or download the module
+## Or download the package

+To install this package, write this in your cmd:

     ```bash
-    npm i kahoot-answers
+    npm install kahoot-answers
     ```

 ## Configuration